maciejsmolinski/html-go/README.markdown

 **html-go** is a bunch of files I start to work with when creating (x)html/css/js projects.
 The framework is a result of all my work spent with front-end development.

 If you like it and/or have any suggestions ?
-Feel free to contact me/fork project.
+Feel free to contact me or just fork the project.

+## Directory Stucture

+That is typical directory structure I use

+* `/css` - css stylesheets
+* `/js` - all the javascript
+* `/images` - site images, remember to optimize them (http://smush.it/)
+* `/docs` - docs&licenses

 ## The code

+### html

 **html 5 doctype**

-> Firstly, the framework uses html5 doctype `<!DOCTYPE html>` and that's why there are two files:
+> Firstly, the framework uses html5 doctype and that's why there are two files:
 >
 > * `index.html` with html markup
 > * `index.html5.html` with html5 markup